The Best Veriber Apres Ski Bars

 Apres ski in Verbier may be throbbing but it comes at a cost, be warned, drinks can be expensive.

-Apres ski starts here at 3 pm daily.
-In terms of music and vibe, think a mini chilled out Ibiza poolside bar, but in the Swiss Alps!
+Verbier Apres Ski starts here at 3 pm daily.
+Regarding music and vibe, think a mini chilled out Ibiza poolside bar, but in the Swiss Alps!

 If you feel that après ski needs a kick start, ask about the shot ski that is kept behind the bar- a fun way to get friends and family involved!

-The fun starts at Bar 1936 on the mountain, you can enjoy a relaxing drink whilst soaking up the sun after a hard days skiing.
+The fun starts at Bar 1936 on the mountain; you can enjoy a relaxing drink while soaking up the sun after a hard days skiing.

-The bar is located on the run down from les Ruinettes to Verbeir and most days when the sun is shining you will find a house band playing until 5 pm.
+The bar is located on the run down from les Ruinettes to Verbier and most days when the sun is shining you will find a house band playing until 5 pm.

 Cheaper than most and with plenty of deck chairs!